Spread the love

 Qutub Minar is a fine example of Indo-Islamic architecture.
 The minaret is built in red sandstone and is decorated with intricate designs.
 The top of the minaret is adorned with a series of balconies which offer stunning views of the surrounding city.

-See also Exploring the World Heritage Sites of Rajasthan
+See also The Secret of Queensland's World Heritage Sites

 Gardens